Samavati

-Samavati was one of the queens of King Udena of Kosambi.
-Her servant Khujjuttara became a foremost female lay disciple when she sent her to hear the Buddha's teachings and tell her about the teachings.
-Samavati became so gladdened by Khujjuttara's discourse, she invited Buddha and his monks regularly to the palace to preach the Dharma to her and her 500 ladies in waiting.
-She became the foremost disciple in loving kindness and compassion.
+Sāmāvatī was one of the queens of King Udena of Kosambi.
+Her servant Khujjuttarā became a foremost female lay disciple when the queen sent her to hear the Buddha's teachings and tell her about the teachings.
+Sāmāvatī became so gladdened by Khujjuttarā's discourse, she invited Buddha and his monks regularly to the palace to preach the Dhamma to her and her 500 ladies in waiting.
+She became the foremost disciple in loving-kindness and compassion.